MJBpro/SSD-MiniProject/README.md

 To run the password manager you can clone this repository and do the following:
 1. npm install
 2. npm run dev
+3. open webbrowser localhost

+## Discussion
+The application is setup to run in localhost which should have been a desktop application intead.
+We use a local Database to store the credentials and info for the passwords (url, username, password) where we propably should have encrypted the other values too (especially email) - in case a attacker got access to the database.
+We did'nt get to add proper input validations - this could lead to weak passwords and thereby easier to crach the encryptions.
+We store the encrytions salt and Iv along with encryption which seemed wrong but didnt now where else to store it.
+It still helps to prevent the use of rainbowtables to try to crack the encrytiops though.
+We could have used some more iterations when generating the hashed keys, but we thought it was enough.
+Instead of storeing the vaults as a key and array of (url, username, password) we should probably have encrypted the whole vault together and saved the vault as just a key.